oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

 ## Introduction

-In this lab, you learn to create and manage a shopping cart within an Oracle APEX application.
+In this lab, you will learn to create and manage a shopping cart within an Oracle APEX application.
 The lab includes adding navigation bar entry, creating a shopping cart page, implementing various interactive components, and integrating backend processes to handle cart operations and checkout procedures.
 This exercise will demonstrate the comprehensive capabilities of APEX for building dynamic web applications with a strong emphasis on database interaction and user interface design.

 Estimated Time: 30 minutes